anhnguyendepocen/M335/docs/tasklist.md

 #### [Case Study 13](weekly_projects/cs13_details.html)

-* [ ] Complete LinkedIn, GitHub, Slack profiles that have been connected to our BYU-I data science community
+* [ ] Join the BYUI LinkedIn, GitHub, Slack groups and make sure your picture is placed in your profile.
-* [ ] A cover letter stating the key concepts and techniques that you learned during our projects and your goals to continue learning in this area - include a grade request that represents your knowledge and task completion
+* [ ] A cover letter to me stating the key concepts and techniques that you learned during our projects and your goals to continue learning in this area - include a grade request that represents your knowledge and task completion
-* [ ] A resume that includes the skills you have learned during our projects
+* [ ] A current resume that includes the skills you have learned during our projects which you would submit to any future jobs
-* [ ] A semester task form that records your completed tasks during the semester (electronic or print)
+* [ ] A semester task form that records your completed tasks during the semester (electronic)
 * [ ] Semester project submission on GitHub
-* [ ] Submit this material electronically [schedule a visit with me](https://byuistats.github.io/M335/visitme.html)
+* [ ] Submit this material electronically to your repository and [schedule a visit with me](https://byuistats.github.io/M335/visitme.html)

 ## Daily Class Tasks